yantethan/yantethan.github.io/Class Assignments/README.md

 #### Dynamic Programming
 This program reads a text file to obtain a board of 1's and 0's and finds the area of the largest square of 1's inside that board.
 Available here at [Project #6](https://replit.com/@ecy5045/Project-6-Dynamic-Programming#proj6.cpp).

 ### Intro to Operating Systems with C
+#### IPC Communication
+This assignment required developing a program that could safely pass data between different threads and another process.
+The starting process takes a user input which would be a celcius value to be converted to fahrenheit.
+One thread would read the input and add it to a processing queue.
+Another thread would pull from the processing queue, convert from celsius to fahrenheit, and then add the converted value into a Sending Queue (for sending to memory).
+The last thread removes nodes from the Sending Queue to store the data in a shared memory location.
+From there, the second program can access the values from the shared memory and display it to console.
+Code available upon *request*.
+#### Basic Exam
+This assignment implemented a very simple test that the user had to answer.
+The goal of this assignment was to use signals to implement the timer for the test.
+Every minute due to the alarm signal, the console prints out a message stating the number of minutes passed and how many are left.
+After ten minutes, the text would be ended and total points printed.
+Code available upon request.

 ### Embedded System Design or Microcontroller with C or Assembly